ninoseki/mitaka/README.md

-# Mitaka: A Chrome Extension makes search engines friendly with urlscan.io
+# Mitaka: A Chrome Extension sends a search query to urlscan.io via the context menu